 The chemicals in them bond with the ignited oil or fat-producing an emulsion or a cake of soap that starts to cool and extinguish the fire.

 The Firexo fire extinguisher is suitable for all types of fire and removes the confusion over which extinguisher to use.

 For safety sake, nobody should ever attempt to extinguish a fire unless in a dire emergency.
 If you find a fire or are alerted by a fire alarm system and need to evacuate a building, the first response should be to find the nearest fire exit.
 If however the exit route is blocked, using the right fire extinguisher to create a pathway might be an option to aid escape.

-There are four basic steps to using a fire extinguisher, known as the PASS acroynm:
+There are four basic steps to using a fire extinguisher, known as the PASS acronym:

 If you should have cause to discharge a fire extinguisher you should always inform the person responsible for fire safety who will arrange for a replacement to be installed.

-If you require advice to as to what type of fire extinguisher should be used, where they should be located within your work environment, or would like to buy additional or replacement fire extinguishers or fire blankets Tecserv has a wide range in stock to suit all applications.
+If you require advice as to what type of fire extinguisher should be used, where they should be located within your work environment or would like to buy additional or replacement fire extinguishers or fire blankets Tecserv has a wide range in stock to suit all applications.